AdamNaghs/shell/README.md

     mkdir  - Creates new direction with provided path. rm  - Removes files or directories.

+Some commands like 'rm' just use the system function to call 'del' or 'rm' depending on if you're using windows or not.
+I need to fix this and but for now its just a simple solution.

 I also recently added support for programs in the system path.

 The commands and programms are all internally stored in an array.

 The internal commands call a command from the builtins.c file.
-The external commands call a fascade command which is basically equavilent to osys which capture the output of the command you called outside of the shell and returns it for viewing.
+The external commands call a fascade command from cmd.c which is basically equavilent to using osys which captures the output of the command you called outside of the shell and returns it for viewing.

 # Strings